 - 1. Line route checks are to be carried out on two sectors with one sector as PF and one as PM.
 Aerodrome qualification route checks are to be carried out on two sectors to check performance in arrival/approach/landing and take-off/departure.
 All other route checks may be carried out on single sector. - 2.
-Para 4.4: Inexperienced crew members are those with less than 100 hours as released PIC/co-pilot individually and 500 hours in aggregate as total cockpit experience. - 3.
 Para 6.4.1: Additional ZFTT simulator session is required if two months have elapsed since the skill test without commencing SLF.
 If after conducting this additional simulator session, another gap ensues without commencing SLF, the operator will need to ensure that 3 take offs and landings are carried out in the previous 30 days prior to commencing SLF.
 Example Skill test date 20 Jan 2014, if SLF does not commence by 19 Mar 2014, an additional ZFTT simulator session is required.
 Suppose this session is done on 01 Apr 2014, then SLF can commence within a further period of 30 days as at least 3 take offs and landings were carried out in the previous ZFTT session on 01 Apr 2014.
-If SLF still does not commence by 01 May 2014, then the operator will ensure that 3 take offs and landings has been carried out in another simulator session in the previous 30 days - 4.
+If SLF still does not commence by 01 May 2014, then the operator will ensure that 3 take offs and landings has been carried out in another simulator session in the previous 30 days - 3.
 PPC and annual line route checks are seat-specific checks.
 All PICs (including trainee PICs) and trainers are required to carry out PPC and line check from LHS.
 Co -pilots are required to carry out PPC and line check from RHS.
 An under trainee PIC may be utilized as co-pilot from RHS provided the RHS co-pilot PPC (6 months), line check and RHS co-pilot take-off landing (90 days) recency is current.
 RHS qualification (Appendix 4) is not applicable in this case till the trainee qualifies as PIC.
-A trainer can fly as PF from the RHS during the period of approval, as trainer if the PPC from LHS is current. - 5.
-Para 3 of Appendix C: SEP training involving aeroplane may be combined with annual line route check requirement under the supervision of suitably qualified personnel. - 6.
-Appendix 3 Para1: Extended recurrent for PIC upgrade needs to be conducted separately even if the normal recurrent for a pilot is valid.
-However, SEP training if valid a pilot may follow the existing recurrent cycle. - 7.
-RHS qualification including RHS qualification for LVO will be endorsed on an operator's document or certificate, which shall indicate date of RHS check. - 8.
-Para 12.3: An acceptable means of compliance of route competence for less complex routes is a briefing guide document for the crew. - 9.
-Para 12.4 (a): Additional safety margin of as per CAR Section 8 Series C Part I AWO is to be added to the minima for first flight as PIC into an aerodrome to comply with the margin requirement in Para 12.3 (a). - 10.
-Para 12.7: An acceptable means of compliance for re-qualifying a pilot who has not flown to an aerodrome for more than 12 months is to undertake a flight as an observer or co-pilot before operating as PIC without the need to repeat the initial qualification syllabus.
+A trainer can fly as PF from the RHS during the period of approval as trainer if the PPC from LHS is current. - 4.
+Appendix 3 Para 1: Extended recurrent for PIC upgrade needs to be conducted separately even if the normal recurrent for a pilot is valid.
+However, SEP training if valid a pilot may follow the existing recurrent cycle. - 5.
+RHS qualification including RHS qualification for LVO will be endorsed on an operator's document or certificate, which shall indicate date of RHS check. - 6.
+Para 12.3: An acceptable means of compliance of route competence for less complex routes is a briefing guide document for the crew. - Para 12.4 (a): Additional safety margin of as per CAR Section 8 Series C Part I - AWO is to be added to the minima for first flight as PIC into an aerodrome to comply with the margin requirement in Para 12.3 (a). - 8.
+Para 12.7: An acceptable means of compliance for re-qualifying a pilot who has not flown to an aerodrome for more than 12 months is to undertake a flight as an observer or co-pilot before operating as PIC without the need to repeat the initial qualification syllabus. - 9.
+Para 9.2.3, 9.3.3, ground training: Example for clarity on PPC when done up to 2 months earlier as follows.
+PPC done on 01 Oct 2016 will expire after 6 months on 01 Apr 2017 (validity till 31 Mar 2017).
+If the next PPC is done on 05 Feb 2017 within preceding 2 months of PPC expiry, next PPC expiry will be 01 Oct